Getting Insurance for Financed Vehicles

 - You continue to make monthly payments to the dealership (or to the dealership’s lender) until the balance of the vehicle has been repaid

 Key terms to understand when financing a vehicle include:

 Loan Principal: Also known as the financed balance, the loan principal is the amount you borrowed to buy the vehicle.
-If you bought a $40,000 SUV with a $10,000 down payment, then the loan principal is $30,000.
+If you bought a $40,000 SUV with a $10,000 down payment, the loan principal is $30,000.
 You need to repay this amount plus interest.

 Interest Rate: The interest rate is the cost of borrowing money.
 It’s the annual percentage rate you pay to the lender to borrow the loan principal.
 You must pay back the loan principal plus interest.

-Loan Term: The loan term is the length of time you have to pay off your car loan.
+Loan Term: The loan term is the time you have to pay off your car loan.
 You might agree to make $800 payments every month for five years, for example, to pay off your car loan.